 We have a whole page of explaining the details of Harvesting Maple Syrup.
 You'll learn how to identify sugar maple trees, when to tap maple trees, the tools for tapping maple trees, how to tap a tree, where to tap maple trees...
 We'll show you how to collect maple sap, what is important when storing maple sap before boiling, boiling maple sap into syrup, and more.
 We're sure you'll appreciate the sappy science of making maple syrup!

 Journey with us through this step-by-step process of how to make maple syrup, all the way to cleanup at the end.
-You'll find some interesting "Q and A" discussions at the bottom of the page.
+And, if you're interested, you'll also find some interesting questions and answers about maple syrup, and the process of making it, on our Real Maple Syrup FAQs page.

 If you're discouraged thinking that sugar maple trees don't grow where you live, don't give up hope about making your own syrup!
 You'll be glad to discover that there are many types of maple trees as well as several other species of trees that can be tapped for sap to make syrup!